LLC DissolutionOperating agreement provisions, winding up, and free template

 Member Loans

 Repayment of loans made by members to the LLC.
-These have priority over capital returns because they are debts, not equity.
+These take priority over capital returns because they are debts, not equity.

 Capital Contributions

 Return of each member's capital contribution (not including accumulated profits).
-This is based on capital account balances.
+Based on capital account balances.

 Remaining Assets